Codewithtej/HERA-app/README.md

 # HERA: Where Connections Blossom and Memories Flourish

-This was built as a part of an entrepreneurship Course at the University of San Francisco by @codewithtej @varshamoturi
+This was built as a part of an entrepreneurship Course at the University of San Francisco by @Codewithtej[https://github.com/Codewithtej], @varshamoturi[https://github.com/varshamoturi] and

 ## Overview